English Online Dictionary. What means vagina? What does vagina mean?

 vāgīna f (genitive vāgīnae); first declension

-- (literally) a sheath, scabbard
+- (literal) a sheath, scabbard

 - Mitte gladium in vaginam. ― Put the sword into its sheath.